Cluster of Two Holiday Cottages

 We ask you to pay a deposit of 30% when you make your booking to secure the dates.
 We send you a PayPal invoice or you could pay by bank transfer.
 The balance then becomes due 8 weeks before your start date, again payable through PayPal or bank transfer.

-Cottages and House in Glossa, Skopelos, Sporades Islands, Greece
+Cottages in Glossa, Skopelos, Sporades Islands, Greece

 About the area